-Currently, Ms. Haley is an Adjunct Professor at William & Mary Law School teaching Professional Responsibility and Legal Skills.
+Ms. Haley has taught as an Adjunct Professor at William & Mary Law School teaching Professional Responsibility and Legal Skills.
 In addition, she has co-taught Professional Responsibility at the T. C. Williams School of Law at the University of Richmond and assisted clinic students on the application of ethics rules and practice management in many dynamics including e-discovery and technology issues.

 Prior to joining the Virginia State Bar, Ms. Haley had been in private practice concentrated in the areas of family law, bankruptcy, personal injury, and real estate.
 She is admitted in both state and federal courts as well as the Supreme Court of the United States.